alimurtazafarooqui/alifarooqui.github.io/_posts/2020-02-02-notesonstoicism.md

 ---
 Are people in complete control of how they react to the situations they are put in?
 After passively reading through a few beginner books on philosophy, I found Seneca and Marcus Aurelius.

-I’ve found it hard to follow some of these principles.
 Humans aren’t naturally inclined to accept the process of death, or prepare for the worst.
 I have found value in some of these stoic virtues, and I have tried to embed them in my life where possible.

 <img src="/assets/notesonstoicism/stoic1.jpeg" alt="marcusaurelius" width="700"/>